savethehopestationhouse/bicycling_advocacy/infrastructure/sensors/README.md

+### Types of Loop Sensors
+- There are 3 types:
+   - car-activated
+      - large square
+      - bikes can only activate by situating bike over right edge
+      - doesn't work well for lighter bikes (e.g., carbon-fiber)
+   - bike-activated
+      - two-smaller loops
+      - bike symbol - bike places wheels on two lines in front and behind bike symbol
+   - dual-activated (both car and bike)
+      - large square with center "filled"
+      - bike places in center of square

 ### Loop Sensors in the Bay Area
 - Santa Clara - doesn't use push buttons
 - Mountain View - loops sensors break and it's difficult to check if they are; the only way is through community feedback